zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridToolbarItem.md

     ?>

 ### template
 The template which renders the command.
-Be default renders a button.
+By default renders a button.

 #### Returns
 `\Kendo\UI\GridToolbarItem`